 Even after your teen is licensed, use your time driving with them to instill habits of good judgment, accurate hazard anticipation, and smart decision-making.
 Remember that crash rates are highest in the first months of licensure.
 Your role is still vital even after your teen receives his or her license!

 Practice in other conditions

-For new drivers, it can be challenging to drive in new and unfamiliar conditions such as inclement weather, different times of day, and varying traffic volume.
-It's best that you provide guidance before they experience these conditions on their own.
+For new drivers, it can be challenging to drive in new and unfamiliar conditions such as in inclement weather, at different types of day and with varying traffic volume.

 Night driving